nsidc/OpenSearchlight/README.md

 ## Credit

-This software was developed by the National Snow and Ice Data Center, sponsored by a grant from the National Science Foundation.
+This software was developed by the National Snow and Ice Data Center, sponsored by National Science Foundation grant number OPP-10-16048.

 ## Release History